v0dro/rcsv/README.md

 A boolean flag.
 When enabled, allows to parse oddly quoted CSV data without exceptions being raised.
 Disabled by default.

 Anything that does not conform to http://www.ietf.org/rfc/rfc4180.txt should better be parsed with this option enabled.

+### :parse_empty_fields_as

+A Ruby symbol that specifies how empty CSV fields should be processed.
+Accepted values:

+* :nil_or_string (default) - If empty field is quoted, it is parsed as empty Ruby string.
+If empty field is not quoted, it is parsed as Nil.

+* :nil - Always parse as Nil.

+* :string - Always parse as empty string.

+This option doesn't affect defaults processing: all empty fields are replaced with default values if the latter are provided (via per-column :default).

 ### :offset_rows